Table of Contents

 Surgical Scars

-Surgical scars, including those from cosmetic surgery or medical procedures, can also be improved with microneedling.
+Microneedling for surgical scars, including those from cosmetic surgery or medical procedures, can also be improved with microneedling.
 The treatment aids in encouraging the formation of new, healthy skin surrounding the scar and softening the scar tissue.

 Stretch Marks